 Many of the bodies were charred beyond recognition.

 Confusion about the nature of the image began almost immediately after it was initially published.
-Articles about the Jos riots, a series of violent incidents between Christian and Muslim groups in 2010 in Nigeria, frequently included this image and claimed that it showed a massacre that had taken place there.
-Other images of the scene clearly show, however, that this particular photograph was the result of an accident and not an act of violence:
+Articles about the Jos riots, a series of violent incidents between Christian and Muslim groups in 2010 in Nigeria, frequently included this photograph and claimed that it captured a massacre of Christians killed by Muslims who burned them alive or wielded machetes against them.
+Other pictures of the scene clearly show, however, that the grisly scene recorded by this particular photograph was the result of an accident and not an act of violence:

-Video reports from the incident also show several additional images from the scene:
+Video reports from the incident also show several additional images from the tragedy:

 While the photograph is real, it shows the scene of an industrial accident, not an act of intentional slaughter motivated by religion (or any other cause).